 Please feel free to adjust the ratio.
 However, if you are new to making mooncakes, I suggest you start with the 4:6 ratio as it’s easier to assemble with a little extra dough.

-Check out my video instruction (scroll down) to see how I wrap the egg yolk with lotus seed paste first, then wrap the filling with the dough to finish.
+Check out my video instruction (in the recipe card below) to see how I wrap the egg yolk with lotus seed paste first, then wrap the filling with the dough to finish.

 It takes three steps to bake mooncakes: